goetzrieger/ansible-labs-summit2020/content/ansible-tower-advanced/3-awx-cli-intro/_index.md

     [student@ansible-1 ~]$ source token
 ```

-Now that the access token is avalable in your shell, test **awx** is working.
+Now that the access token is available in your shell, test **awx** is working.
 First run it without arguments to get a
 list of resources you can manage with it:

     [student@ansible-1 ~]$ awx --help